Search for projects by name

 Because the state of the system is based on transactions submitted on the underlying host chain and anyone can submit their transactions there it allows the users to circumvent censorship by interacting with the smart contract on the host chain directly.

-The user initiates the withdrawal by submitting a regular transaction on this chain.
-When the block containing that transaction is finalized the funds become available for withdrawal on L1.
+The user initiates L2->L1 messages by submitting a regular transaction on this chain.
+When the block containing that transaction is settled, the message becomes available for processing on L1.
 The process of block finalization takes a challenge period of 7d to complete.
-Finally the user submits an L1 transaction to claim the funds.
-This transaction requires a merkle proof.

 Funds can be frozen if the centralized validator goes down.
 Users cannot produce blocks themselves and exiting the system requires new block production (CRITICAL).

-If the user experiences censorship from the operator with regular exit they can submit their withdrawal requests directly on L1.
-The system is then obliged to service this request or halt all withdrawals, including forced withdrawals from L1 and regular withdrawals initiated on L2.
-Once the force operation is submitted and if the request is serviced, the operation follows the flow of a regular exit.
+If the user experiences censorship from the operator with regular L2->L1 messaging they can submit their messages directly on L1.
+The system is then obliged to service this request or halt all messages, including forced withdrawals from L1 and regular messages initiated on L2.
+Once the force operation is submitted and if the request is serviced, the operation follows the flow of a regular message.

 OP stack chains are pursuing the EVM Equivalence model.
 No changes to smart contracts are required regardless of the language they are written in, i.e. anything deployed on L1 can be deployed on L2.

-Challenger is an actor allowed to challenge or delete state roots proposed by a Proposer.
+Allowed to challenge or delete state roots proposed by a Proposer.

-Guardian is an actor allowed to pause deposits and withdrawals.
+Allowed to pause deposits and withdrawals.

-Proposer is an actor allowed to post new state roots of the current layer to the host chain.
+Allowed to post new state roots of the current layer to the host chain.

 Can be used to upgrade implementation of L1MantleToken.